jensbyxan/git_training/README.md

 We can do that by comparing commits.
 Every commit in git has a unique hash by which it is referenced.

-If we have a look at the `git log` we'll not only see a list of all the commits with their _hash_ as well as _Author_ and _Date_, we also see the state of our _Local Repository_ and the latest local information about _remote branches_.
+If we have a look at the `git log` we'll not only see a list of all the commits with their _hash_ as well as _Author_ and _Date_, we'll also see the state of our _Local Repository_ and the latest local information about _remote branches_.

 Right now the `git log` looks something like this: